yuriei/Epi_R_handbook/README.md

 **To download the offline version follow these steps:**

-* Click on the html file in our Github repository
+* Click on this [html file](https://github.com/nsbatra/Epi_R_handbook/tree/master/offline_long) the "offline_long" folder of this Github repository
 * Click the “Download” button.
 A window will open with HTML source code.
 * “Save As” the webpage, via right-click (windows) or Cmd-s (mac) - ensure the file type is “Webpage, Complete”
 * The file is large (>40MB) so content may take time to appear.
 It displays as one long page, so search with Ctrl+f (Cmd-f).

+# To download the datasets used in this book

+* Go to the ["data" folder](https://github.com/nsbatra/Epi_R_handbook/tree/master/data) of this Github repository.
+* To “follow along” with any of the handbook examples that use the case linelist, download and load either the “linelist_raw.xlsx” (for the Cleaning data page), or “linelist_cleaned.rds” (for any other page).

 # Edit or contribute
 We welcome your comments and suggestions.
 You can submit an issue or pull request at our Github repository, or provide feedback via this Google survey.